 Jason Fox (b.
-1964, Yonkers, New York) has recently been the subject of solo exhibitions at Almine Rech Gallery, Brussels (2018) and CANADA, New York (2017).
-Recent group exhibitions include Samaritans, Eva Presenhuber Gallery, New York (2019); Animal Farm, Brant Foundation Art Study Center, Greenwich, Connecticut (2017); Rien Faire et Laisser Rire, Galerie Rodolphe Janssen, Brussels (2013); and Contemporary Surreal Drawings from Rotterdam, Collection Boijmans Van Beuningen, Institut Neerlandais, Paris (2012).
+1964, Yonkers, New York) has recently been the subject of solo exhibitions at David Kordansky Gallery (2020); Almine Rech Gallery, Brussels (2018); and CANADA, New York (2017).
+Recent group exhibitions include Artists for New York, Hauser & Wirth, New York (2020); Samaritans, Galerie Eva Presenhuber, New York (2019); Animal Farm, Brant Foundation Art Study Center, Greenwich, Connecticut (2017); Rien faire et laisser rire, Galerie Rodolphe Janssen, Brussels (2013); and Contemporary Surreal Drawings from Rotterdam, Collection Boijmans Van Beuningen, Institut Néerlandais, Paris (2012).
 Fox lives and works in Poughkeepsie, New York.

 To learn more about Jason Fox, please view these articles from The New York Times, The Brooklyn Rail, Artforum, and Art in America, as well as these catalogue texts by Hudson and Rachel Kushner.